godanaemiru/lynnug.github.io/_posts/2014-10-27-Intro-to-TDD-python.md

 ---
 I'm currently running our second cohort for our Women in Passion programme and I would like to introduce TDD to my students in a painless way.
 I believe TDD allows developers to think through their problem before writing the actual solution.
 In this way, a developer will be forced to think of the design of her solution and the different possible routes.
 I tend to fall in the trap alot of writing no tests and coming up with a solution that solves the problem in one way and yet there's different possible routes(which takes us to the topic of [test coverage](http://www.thoughtworks.com/insights/blog/are-test-coverage-metrics-overrated))

-For starters syntax for Unit Testing
+##For starters syntax for Unit Testing

 The main methods that we make use of in unit testing for Python are:

-assert - base assert allowing you to write your own assertions assertEqual(a, b) - check a and b are equal assertNotEqual(a, b) - check a and b are not equal assertIn(a, b) - check that a is in the item b assertNotIn(a, b) - check that a is not in the item b assertFalse(a) - check that the value of a is False assertTrue(a) - check the value of a is True assertIsInstance(a, TYPE) - check that a is of type "TYPE" assertRaises(ERROR, a, args) - check that when a is called with args that it raises ERROR
+* assert - base assert allowing you to write your own assertions
+* assertEqual(a, b) - check a and b are equal
+* assertNotEqual(a, b) - check a and b are not equal
+* assertIn(a, b) - check that a is in the item b
+* assertNotIn(a, b) - check that a is not in the item b
+* assertFalse(a) - check that the value of a is False
+* assertTrue(a) - check the value of a is True
+* assertIsInstance(a, TYPE) - check that a is of type "TYPE"
+* assertRaises(ERROR, a, args) - check that when a is called with args that it raises ERROR

-Next pip install nose which is a python unit testing package
+##Next pip install nose which is a python unit testing package

+##Next code

 {% highlight python linenos %}
 #calculator.py